It's all about the vision.

 Your purpose is the reason your church exists.
 It’s why you’re here.
 It’s long-term and it’s BIG.

-Start With Why, by Simon Sinek, is one of the best leadership books you could read with your team.
+In Start With Why, by Simon Sinek, is one of the best leadership books you could read with your team.
 He says it’s a huge mistake to start talking about strategy and products before you clarify the why.
 He says you’ve got to nail down that big purpose.
 Your church needs that deep sense of why and you should be able to communicate it in one sentence.
-That’s your purpose statement.
+This is your purpose statement.

 Take a look at some examples…

 - “To make disciples of all nations.” – Christ Fellowship Miami

 - “To see those far from God raised to new life in Christ.” – Elevation Church

 - “Helping people find their way back to God.” – Community Christian Church